sgaggen/soham-gaggenapally-capstone/README.md

 ## Overview

 HearHere is a social media app for sharing songs and playlists with friends and family.
+It's meant as an accompaniment to Spotify and helps organize songs and playlists.

 ### Problem

 How many times have you heard a friend play a song and then wonder what song it was?
 How many times have you been at a part or event where the DJ was playing great music, only to never find that playlist again?
-HearHere aims to solve that problem by providing a platform for just that - a place to share and save music.
+HearHere aims to solve that problem by providing a platform for just that - a place to share and save music, using Spotify as the source of music.

 ### User Profile